starship/starship/docs/zh-CN/config/README.md

 ## Jobs

-`jobs` 组件显示当前正在运行的任务数量。 仅当有后台任务运行时，此组件才会显示。 The module will show the number of jobs running if there are at least 2 jobs, or more than the `number_threshold` config value, if it exists.
+The `jobs` module shows the current number of jobs running.
+The module will be shown only if there are background jobs running.
+The module will show the number of jobs running if there are at least 2 jobs, or more than the `number_threshold` config value, if it exists.
 The module will show a symbol if there is at least 1 job, or more than the `symbol_threshold` config value, if it exists.
 You can set both values to 0 in order to _always_ show the symbol and number of jobs, even if there are 0 jobs running.

 The default functionality is: